HasangerGames/suroi-wiki/app/(wiki)/obstacles/articles/gold_rock.md

 # Tips

-- The Gold Rock is actually a very effective piece of cover, if you end up being in a situation that you use it as such.
+- The Gold Rock is a very effective piece of cover if you end up being in a situation where you use it as such.
-- If there's no other players around, immediately break the Gold Rock to get the Mosin-Nagant from it.
+- If there are no other players around, immediately break the Gold Rock to get the Mosin-Nagant from it.
-- Unless you have a LMG, it's likely not worth it to try and destroy the Gold Rock if a player is hiding behind it, due to the large amount of health it has.
+- Unless you have an LMG, it's likely not worth it to try and destroy the Gold Rock if a player is hiding behind it, due to the large amount of health it has.

 # Trivia